PasiSalenius/CocoaCompose/README.md

 ### PreferenceSection

-`PreferenceSection` takes in a list of components, spaces them from each other, and can show an optional footer text below all of the components in that section.
+`PreferenceSection` takes a title, a list of components, and shows an optional footer text below all of the components in that section.
+The section title is shown to the left from the section components, right aligned.
+The title text should end with a colon.

 The views in the section can be places horizontally with `orientation: .horizontal`.